colorlessenergy/colorlessenergy.github.io/_projects/codinglead.md

 ## challenges and knowledge acquired

-The website is built with Jekyll because it allows to create blogs and split different parts of the website into files to avoid repeating code.
+The website is built with Jekyll because it allows to create a blog easily and split different parts of the website into files to avoid repeating code.

-The goal of codinglead is to be a resource where people can copy and paste code snippets and learn from them.
+The goal of codinglead is to help me improve breaking down ideas into small pieces to better understand a complex idea.

 I had an issue with how to display the navigation, I had to choose to display all the links or have a hamburger menu with all the links.
 I decided it would be better to have a hamburger menu because I have more than 3 links.